-FLOCERT's area of work is of a highly sensitive nature and requires its auditors and customerfacing staff to have direct personal contact with customers and partners, often in demanding on-site circumstances.
-It is therefore extremely important for everyone at FLOCERT to act with the highest level of integrity and respect.
+FLOCERT's area of work is of a highly sensitive nature and requires its auditors and customerfacing staff to have direct personal contact with customers and partners.
+It is therefore important for everyone at FLOCERT to act with the highest level of integrity and respect.

 FLOCERT's Code of Conduct provides guidance on expected conduct towards its customers and partners, and on what actions can be taken when conduct does not meet the required standards.
-The code is based on FLOCERT's company philosophy, vision and mission, company values, leadership principles and customer credo, and is set up to directly reflect these elements.
+The code is based on FLOCERT's vision, mission and values.